 There are also long-lasting effects from mushroom use:

-- Flashbacks that may be pleasant or a living nightmare; these may be caused by using other drugs or by engaging in physical exercise – they have appeared for weeks, months and even years after the use of mushrooms
+- Flashbacks that may be pleasant or a living nightmare; these may be caused by using other drugs or by doing physical exercise – they have appeared for weeks, months and even years after the use of mushrooms

 - Lack of motivation